JesseJMakela/AWA-course-project/README.md

 1. Open a document you own
 2. Scroll to **Public Link** and click **Generate Public Link**
 3. Copy the link and share it — anyone can read the document without an account

+### Upload images to your drive

+1. Go to the **Images** tab on the dashboard
+2. Click **Upload Image** and select a file (max 10 MB, images only)
+3. Uploaded images are listed with their filename and a delete button

+### Change your profile picture

+1. On the dashboard, click the avatar area at the top
+2. Select an image file (max 5 MB)
+3. The new avatar is saved and shown immediately

 ### Troubleshooting